Darrell Wilkinson

 Peter Edward Darrell Sheldon Wilkinson (7 August 1919 – 17 August 2009) was a leading figure in dermatology who was consultant at Aylesbury and High Wycombe, co-edited the first edition of Rook's 1968 Textbook of Dermatology and founded the International Foundation for Dermatology in 1987.

 Born in the south of England into a medical family, Wilkinson was educated in the classics before studying medicine in London.

 He served in the Royal Navy during the Second World War, after which he pursued a medical career in London and later High Wycombe.

 Wilkinson made some of the earliest dermatological descriptions of skin diseases including perioral dermatitis, photocontact dermatitis and Sneddon-Wilkinson disease.
 Described as "one of the greatest dermatologists of our time", he became president of the British Association of Dermatologists in 1979 and won the Sir Archibald Grey medal in 1984.

 Early life and education

 Wilkinson was born in Gillingham, Kent, the son of Edgar Sheldon Wilkinson, a surgeon commander in the Royal Navy and later a general practitioner in London, and Muriel Kathleen née Edgar (known as 'Mitzi'), who later became Muriel Howarth.
 Wilkinson's mother, Muriel, a concert pianist, became director of the Institute of Atomic Information for the Layman and was an early "nuclear" enthusiast.
-He was educated at Epsom College, where he studied classics, achieved the status of prefect and won the Claude Calthrop Essay, Botany and Carr Divinity Prizes.
+He was educated at Epsom College, where initially he studied classics, achieved the status of prefect and won the Claude Calthrop Essay, Botany and Carr Divinity Prizes.
 It was at this time that his father died and Wilkinson found himself in the care of his grandparents.
 He later went to St Thomas' Hospital with a scholarship, qualifying with the Conjoint in 1942.